Mrs. Gigi Pekala and Mrs. Marie Trebing

 First Reconciliation is part of the religious education program and is celebrated in the second grade religious education program.
 The sacrament of Reconciliation is celebrated every Saturday from 3:30 - 4:30 in the church.

 Confirmation is part of the religious education program.
-The children are prepared for the sacrament in eighth grade and celebrate the sacrament in the beginning of ninth grade.
+The children are prepared for and receive the sacrament in eighth grade.
 For older parishioners, RCIA program prepares adults for this sacrament and is celebrated during the Hold Saturday Mass.

 Anointing of the Sick